 As part of your application, you must submit:

-• If you do not have a Canadian undergraduate degree, you will need to write and submit your official GMAT (Graduate Management Aptitude Test) scores.
+Note: If you do not have a Canadian undergraduate degree, you will need to write and submit your official GRE (Gradute Record Examination) or GMAT (Graduate Management Aptitude Test) scores.

-• Equivalent of a minimum B+ (6.0 G.P.A.) average in the final two years of your degree.
+• equivalent of a minimum B+ (6.0 G.P.A.) average in the final two years of your undergraduate degree

-• GMAT or GRE results, not more than two years old
+• GMAT or GRE results from the last two years

 If your first language is not English, you must provide proof of language proficiency.
 Learn more about language requirements, including allowable exemptions and tests.